ymolists/website/src/routes/blog/i-said-goodbye-to-local-development-and-so-can-you.md

 - Individual developer efficiency is hard to measure, but directly impacts a company’s bottom line and team morale.
 - Remote work requires developers to onboard in isolation, a process that was already challenging when teams were co-located.
 - Onboarding instructions are often outdated, as are automated onboarding scripts because only new hires run them.
-- www.gitpod.io provides automated, one-off development environments you spin up in the cloud for each task.
+- www.gitpod.io provides automated, one-off developer environments you spin up in the cloud for each task.
 In seconds, repeatedly, and securely.

 ## Table of contents